JohnTGZ/johntgz.github.io/_posts/2020-08-31-theta_star.md

 - Testing environment: The planners were implemented on the ROS kinetic stack and tested on turtlebot3_house world in Gazebo.

-- Uncredited figures are made by me

-- This article was originally published on https://news.movel.ai/

 __Algorithm 4: Line-of-Sight Algorithm (C++)__
 ```
 LineOfSight(s, s'):